BriqueDeckard/CodinGame_Solutions_JAVA/DOCKER/README.md

 You got an error?
 Perfect!
 It's actually good news, so let's now move on to the settings

-## Docker Desktop settings: enable WSL2 integration
+## Docker Desktop settings: enable WSL2 integration:

 First let's start Docker Desktop for Windows if it's not still the case.
 Open the Windows start menu and type "docker", click on the name to start the application.